-Overall Options Description -E Stop after the parsing stage and print the reconstructed ASN.1 specification code to the standard output. -F Used together with -E, instructs the compiler to stop after the ASN.1 syntax tree fixing stage and dump the reconstructed ASN.1 specification to the standard output. -P Dump the compiled output to the standard output instead of creating the target language files on disk. -R Restrict the compiler to generate only the ASN.1 tables, omitting the usual support code. -S <directory></directory> Use the specified directory with ASN.1 skeleton files. -X Generate the XML DTD for the specified ASN.1 modules.
-Warning Options Description -Werror Description Treat warnings as errors; abort if any warning is produced. ' -Werror Treat warnings as errors; abort if any warning is produced. -Werror -Wdebug-lexer Treat warnings as errors; abort if any warning is produced.
+Stage Selection Options Description -E Stop after the parsing stage and print the reconstructed ASN.1 specification code to the standard output. -F Used together with -E, instructs the compiler to stop after the ASN.1 syntax tree fixing stage and dump the reconstructed ASN.1 specification to the standard output. -P Dump the compiled output to the standard output instead of creating the target language files on disk. -R Restrict the compiler to generate only the ASN.1 tables, omitting the usual support code. -S <directory></directory> Use the specified directory with ASN.1 skeleton files. -X Generate the XML DTD for the specified ASN.1 modules.
+Warning Options Description Warning Options -Werror Description Treat warnings as errors; abort if any warning is produced. · -Werror Treat warnings as errors; abort if any warning is produced. -Werror -Wdebug-lexer Treat warnings as errors; abort if any warning is produced.
 Enable lexer debugging during the ASN.1 parsing stage.
 Enable ASN.1 syntax tree fixer debugging during the fixing -Werror -Wdebug-lexer -Wdebug-fixer Treat warnings as errors; abort if any warning is produced.
 Enable lexer debugging during the ASN.1 parsing stage.
 Enable ASN.1 syntax tree fixer debugging during the fixing stage.

 -fcompound-names Use complex names for C structures.
 Using complex names prevents name clashes in case the module reuses the same identifiers in multiple contexts. -findirect-choice When generating code for a CHOICE type, compile the CHOICE members as indirect pointers instead of declaring them inline.
-Consider using this option together with -fno-include-deps to prevent circular references. -fknown-extern-type=< name > Pretend the specified type is known.
-The compiler will assume the target language source files for the given type have been provided manually. -fno-constraints Do not generate ASN.1 subtype constraint checking code.
+Consider using this option together with -fno-include-deps to prevent circular references. -fincludes-quoted Generate #include lines in "double" instead of <angle> quotes.</angle> -fknown-extern-type= <name></name> Pretend the specified type is known.
+The compiler will assume the target language source files for the given type have been provided manually. -fline-refs Include ASN.1 module's line numbers in generated code comments. -fno-constraints Do not generate ASN.1 subtype constraint checking code.
 This may produce a shorter executable. -fno-include-deps Do not generate courtesy #include lines for non-critical dependencies. -funnamed-unions Enable unnamed unions in the definitions of target language's structures. -fwide-types Use the wide integer types (INTEGER_t, REAL_t) instead of machine's native data types (long, double).
-Codecs Generation Options Description -gen-PER Generate Packed Encoding Rules (PER) support code. -gen-PER -pdu= auto · - Generate Packed Encoding Rules (PER) support code.
-Generate PDU tables by discovering Protocol Data Units automatically.
-Also accepts a special keyword all or a particular -pdu= auto Generate Packed Encoding Rules (PER) support code.
-Generate PDU tables by discovering Protocol Data Units automatically.
-Also accepts a special keyword all or a particular type to be used as a PDU.
+Codecs Generation Options Description -gen-PER Generate the Packed Encoding Rules (PER) support code. -pdu={all auto Type} Create a PDU table for specified types, or discover the Protocol Data Units automatically.
+In case of -pdu=all, all ASN.1 types defined in all modules wil form a PDU table.
+In case of -pdu=auto, all types not referenced by any other type will form a PDU table.
+If Type is an ASN.1 type identifier, it is added to a PDU table.
+The last form may be specified multiple times.